 While we are still trying to work out the details, here is what we know of today’s provincial budget as it relates to real estate.

-I have always said Government intervention never helps.
-They also always seem to time these “foreign taxes” in times were some markets were already showings signs of balancing so they introduce these taxes and act as though they have saved the day.
+I have always said government intervention never helps.
+They also always seem to time these “foreign taxes” in times where some markets were already showings signs of balancing so they introduce these taxes and act as though they have saved the day.

 My feeling is they really do not have anyone with their feet on the ground when it comes to these issues and that could really help.